Ecosystem Events

 The NSERC CREATE NUCLEUS and Quantum BC programs and CMC Microsystems along with FABrIC—a project funded by the Government of Canada and managed by CMC Microsystems—bring to you a workshop on the design, fabrication, and testing of quantum silicon photonic circuits used in quantum information processing hardware.

 The workshop will teach participants how to design, simulate, fabricate, and test their own quantum silicon photonic circuits.
-Students will gain an understanding of the fundamentals of quantum optics and how photonics can be used for quantum computing, and the types of problems that can be solved on photonic-based processors.
+Students will gain an understanding of the fundamentals of quantum optics and how photonics (particularly integrated photonic circuits) can be used for quantum information processing.
 During the workshop, students will practice creating a design and layout of a quantum silicon photonic circuit.
 Students will brainstorm and pitch their circuit ideas to researchers at leading universities and industries.
 After the workshop, students will have several months to complete their design and submit their circuits for ANT fabrication.
 Participants will test their chips using equipment at their own university or by their own arrangements.

 What You Will Learn